 This document summarises Stage 1 of the Habitats Regulation Assessment process and contributes (in part) to the fulfilment of the statutory duty of Trafford Council as regards Article 6(3).
-That is, it is an Opinion on whether the Civic Quarter Area Action Plan may have a significant effect on the special interest of any European designated protected sites.
+That is, it is an Opinion on whether the Civic Quarter Area Action Plan may have a significant effect on the special interest of any designated protected sites within the national site network.